demisto/content-docs/docs/partners/development-partners.md

 4. The development partner will keep us updated on timing and any issues.
 They’ll manage the GitHub pull request and certification with our Engineering teams.

-5. [Most common] When the Integration is complete and GA, the development partner will release the code to you as a [partner-owned integration](partner-owned-integration); you will support the integration for defects and enhancements going forward.
+5. [Most common] When the Integration is complete and GA, the development partner will release the code to you as a partner owned integration; you will support the integration for defects and enhancements going forward.
 Be sure to register for [TSANet](https://paloaltonetworks-nextwave.connect.tsanet.org/) for that.

 ## Our Partners
 Our ecosystem of helpful partners is growing.
 If you are interested in becoming a partner, please [contact Matt Chase](mailto:mchase@paloaltonetworks.com).